Jul 1's Top Cyber News NOW! - Ep 1165

 ---

-What happened: Trend Micro reported a campaign called Ton Resolver targeting Japanese hotels with phishing emails posing as guest complaints or reviews.
-Threat actors aim to trick staff into executing malicious files that install a remote access Trojan, using blockchain as a dead-drop C2 resolver.
+What happened: Trend Micro reported "Tonresolver," a campaign targeting Japanese hotel staff with phishing emails posing as guest complaints or reviews.
+Attackers use blockchain-based dead drop resolvers for C2 and attempt to install remote access trojans on hotel devices.

 ---